rositis/hierarchical_select/README.txt

 Any module that uses a select form element, of which the options are ordered hierarchically, can take advantage of this new form element.
 Especially when there's a deep hierarchy, or when there are a lot of options in each sublevel, this form element greatly simplifies the user's search for the right option.

+Hierarchical Select has the ability to save the entire lineage of a selection or only the "deepest" selection.
+You can configure it to force the user to make a selection as deep as possible in the tree, or allow the user to select an item anywhere in the tree.
+In the latter case, you can also label each level.

-Optional form elements can be used.
-Hierarchical Select can be configured per
+The Taxonomy implementation of Hierarchical Select can be configured per
-vocabulary: it can be turned on/off and you can choose to save the entire term lineage or only the deepest term.
+vocabulary: it can be turned on/off and you can take advantage of all features mentioned above.

 Dependencies